-A spying state may be interested in securing political or economic intelligence
+A spying state may be interested in political or economic information

 Policymaking and businesses that develop high-tech products are targets of foreign espionage.

 The range of individuals who may be targets of espionage is broader than often recognised.
 Targets may include any organisation with information that is of interest to a spying state, or with the ability to influence policymaking.

 The most typical intelligence acquired through espionage concerns the foreign, domestic and security policymaking of the target country.
 Information is obtained from the places where it is handled.